-Andrew has published his three of his own series of music books entitled PIANO STYLES, SPECTRUM and THE EASIEST TECHNIQUE BOOK EVER books.
+Andrew has published his four of his own series of music books entitled Piano Styles, Spectrum and The Easiest Technique Book Ever!
+Series and the Contemporary Technique and Skills books (all of them with Wanless Music.
 Each piano repertoire book contains an inviting variety of music styles.
 They range from Rock, Latin, Blues, Modern Ballads, Neo-Classical, Neo-Romantic and others.

 Presently, Andrew is an examiner for Conservatory Canada.
 He has been on the Board of Examiners since 2003.

 Recently,(2018) Andrew’s compositions have been performed on the Carillon of the Peace Tower on Parliament Hill, Ottawa.

 Gold Medal of Excellence for the highest mark in Canada on the piano teacher’s examination.

 The Cora B. Ahrens Award for the highest written examination in the Province of Ontario.